BlockchainCommons/Gordian/Docs/SSKR-Sharing.md

 **Corporate recovery.** In this methodology, which is a variant of social recovery, the shares are given out to employees of a company, to enable the reconstruction of a business' cryptographic secrets.

+_Some of the included scenarios also discuss hybrids of self-sovereign and social recovery methodologies._

 ### 1 of 1 Shares

 This is a simple encoding of the seed as [Bytewords](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-012-bytewords.md), resulting in a single share that can be used to entirely recover the seed.
 It is not a true sharding.
-It may be somewhat more resilient than traditional BIP-39 words, because of the carefully methodology that was used to pick Bytewords, but it is less resilient than using some other methods, such as a QR of a `ur:crypto-seed`, which would be self-identifying.
+It may be somewhat more resilient than traditional BIP-39 words, because of the careful choices used to pick Bytewords, but it is less resilient than some other methods, such as a QR of a `ur:crypto-seed`, which would be self-identifying.

 **Self-sovereign.** To maintain safety of your seed, you should keept this share in an extremely secure location such as a safe that you personally control.

 **Social or corporate recovery.** Anyone else with this share could entirely recover your seed, so you should only give it to someone with whom you have a fiduciary relationship, such as a lawyer or an accountant that is required to work in your best interest.
-You should also ensure that they store in an extremely secure location that only they have access to.
+You should also ensure that they store it in an extremely secure location that only they have access to.

 ### 2 of 3 Shares

 This is probably the most common use of SSKR, where three shares are created, any two of which can be used to retrieve the secret.
-No single share can be used to recover your secret, so you don't need the same extreme security required by a 1-of-1 share, but you nonetheless want to ensure that they're well divided, so that no one else can combine them, and that they're secure enough that they'll be available for recovery when required.
+No single share can be used to recover your secret, so you don't need the same extreme security required by a 1-of-1 share, but you instead need to ensure that they're well divided, so that no one else can combine them, and that they're secure enough that they'll be available for recovery when required.

 **Self-sovereign.** Here you simply need to place your shares in three different locations.
 Work and home are often two good choices.
 A bank safety deposit box is the ideal third choice, but barring that, the third share could instead be kept with close family members, such as parents (creating the first example of a hybrid solution, combining a self-sovereign methodology with a bit of social recovery).
 Ideally, these shares are always locked up, to prevent them from being stolen, which would deny your access to them.
 However barring that, it's most important to keep them somewhere where they'll be easy to find and not subject to being lost or accidentally thrown out.